biopython/biopython/DEPRECATED.rst

 Bio.Index
 ---------
-Deprecated in release 1.75, was not used anywhere in Biopython.
+Deprecated in release 1.75, removed in release 1.77.
+Was not used anywhere in Biopython.

 Bio.Crystal
 -----------